John Lennon 101: Let's Experiment! (1968-1969)

 Slowed-down gobbledygook?
 Extended silence for silence's sake?
 Wordless screeching?
 I'll be cliché and say I prefer his earlier work.
 With no individual tracks, just one continuous challenge per album side, Unfinished Music Vol. 1: Two Virgins goes full force with its anti-rock stance, like "Revolution 9" spread over 40 minutes.
 This is Lennon and Ono's sly checkmate: Two Virgins is so diffusive and off-putting, yet intentionally so, that even mild praise sounds hyperbolic, while harsh criticism feels predictable and obvious.
 And so after listening again and again to the shrieks, samples and shivers of this first Unfinished Music, the only fair rating splits it down the middle.
 Lennon had awed us before, but now he was set on confusion.

 The most controversial woman in rock 'n' roll doesn't get equal billing for nothing.
 This is as much an Ono concoction as a Lennon creation, and while it was recorded at Lennon's house, Ono has the true home field advantage here.
 Her wails are the most piercing part of this work.
-Surely commercial viability had something to do with it, but perhaps partly because of her influence and participation Two Virgins hasn't been included in the fresh batch of reissues celebrating Lennon's solo work on what would have been his 70th year with us (along with Unfinished Music Vol. 2: Life With the Lions and Wedding Album).
+Surely commercial viability had something to do with it, but perhaps partly because of her influence and participation Two Virgins wasn't included in the batch of reissues celebrating Lennon's solo work on what would have been his 70th year (along with Unfinished Music Vol. 2: Life With the Lions and Wedding Album).